menacit/virt_base_course/resources/lab/README.md

 using [HashiCorp Vagrant](https://www.vagrantup.com/) and/or
 [Docker Compose](https://docs.docker.com/compose/).

-All tools required to complete the assignment should be pre-installed on the student's lab system.
+All tools required to complete the assignment should be pre-installed on the student's lab system, granted that it has been configured in accordance with instructions documented in the file "resources/lab_setup.md".

-The "mixologyfy.py" script may not be modified during process.
+The "mixologyfy.py" script may **not** be modified during the lab completion process.

 ## Tasks

-### Mandatory - Executed on host ("G")
+### Mandatory ("G")
+The following tasks should be executed on the student's physical machine:
 - Create/Initialize a Vagrantfile that uses the official AlmaLinux version 9 box
 - Utilize a synced folder in Vagrant to share "app-src" directory with guest at the path "/app"
 - Utilize a Vagrant provisioner to automatically install the lab application dependencies:
   - ["FIGlet" executable/package](http://www.figlet.org/)
-  - Python 3 libraries/modules: Flask v3.0.0, psycopg v3.1.16 and requests v2.29.0
+  - Python 3 libraries/modules and their dependencies:
+    - Flask version 2 or later
+    - psycopg version 3 or later
+    - requests version 2 or later

 - Utilize a Vagrant forwarded port to expose port 1338/TCP in guest on host port 1337/TCP
 - Verify that setup works as intended by executing the following validation steps:
   - Execute "vagrant ssh -c 'python3 /app/mixologyfy.py' " on the host to start the lab application
   - Open a web browser on the host and access the lab web application at "http://localhost:1337/"
-  - Modify the HTML template file ("app-src/index.html.jinja") on the host system
+  - Modify something in the HTML template file ("app-src/index.html.jinja") via the host system
   - Refresh the lab web application in the host web browser and observe the template modification

-### Meritorious - Executed in Ubuntu VM ("VG")
+### Meritorious ("VG")
+The following tasks should be executed in the student's Ubuntu environment (physical or virtual):
 - Create Dockerfile based on Alpine Linux version 3.19 for lab application and its dependencies:
   - ["FIGlet" executable/package](http://www.figlet.org/)
-  - Python 3 libraries/modules: Flask v3.0.0, psycopg v3.1.16 and requests v2.29.0
+  - Python 3 libraries/modules and their dependencies:
+    - Flask version 3.0.0
+    - psycopg version 3.1.16
+    - requests version 2.29.0

 - Build image from the Dockerfile and execute the container using "docker run" command:
   - Utilize the "publish" feature to expose guest port 1338/TCP to port 1339/TCP on the Ubuntu VM